Terms of Reference

 Decision Making Process

 The approval process related to decisions on whether and how to use First Nations data are outlined in the Data Governance section below.
-For other decisions the partnership will use a consensus based decision-making process.
+For other decisions the alliance will use a consensus based decision-making process.
 Where consensus cannot be reached the Chair may choose to hold a vote.
 Quorum for a vote is considered to be attendance by 50% or more of the Steering Committee organizations at the start of the meeting.
 A simple majority in favour of a motion will carry the motion.

 Data Governance